 Resting in the shadows of Irving Berlin Lodge is our Memorial Garden titled "Until We Meet Again".
 In our Garden we honor friends and family that have gone before us.
-We also have through the garden you will notice many benches.
-These have been placed by friends and family members of Scouter's that have passed over the years.
+Through the garden you will notice many benches.
+These have been placed by friends and family of Scouters that have passed over the years.
 Please stop by and take in the beautiful garden during your next visit to the camp.

 Once Upon A Time....

 Nestled in the bottom of Berlin Lodge is the Once Upon a Time Scout Museum.
 Throughout the years the camp has been given memorabilia that displays the long history of Pouch Camp and Scouting.
 Please stop in and take a look during your next visit.